Crocodile (Black Mirror): Plot

 Driving intoxicated after a party, Rob (Andrew Gower) hits a cyclist on a mountain road, killing him.
 Rob's companion Mia Nolan (Andrea Riseborough) helps him throw the body off a cliff into a lake.

-Fifteen years later, Mia is married with a nine-year-old son and works as an architect.
-After she delivers an important presentation, a newly-sober Rob meets her at her hotel.
+Fifteen years later, Mia is married, has a nine-year-old son, and works as an architect.
+After she delivers an important presentation, a newly sober Rob meets her at her hotel.
 He is going to write an anonymous letter to the victim's wife, after seeing a news article indicating she never moved on, but Mia is afraid the letter will be traced.
 An argument ensues and Mia breaks Rob's neck, killing him.
 Out of the window, she notices a self-driving pizza delivery truck hit a pedestrian.
 Playing pornography in the room as an alibi, she disposes of Rob's body.

 The pedestrian is visited by Shazia (Kiran Sonia Sawar), an insurance investigator who uses a "Recaller" to view his memories, as best as he can picture them, on a screen.
 She finds a woman he passed on the street before the incident, who directs her to a dentist, who saw Mia looking at the accident from her hotel room.
 In each case Shazia makes them smell beer from the nearby brewery and replays a song that played in a passing car to strengthen their memories.
 Hoping to get bonus pay from a quick investigation, Shazia makes a lengthy drive to meet Mia.

 A tense Mia only allows Shazia in when told that refusal will be reported to the police.
-Mia tries to divert her memory away from the accident but fails, and Shazia sees memories of both of her killings.
+Mia tries to divert her memory away from the death of Rob but fails, and Shazia sees memories of both of the killings.
 Shazia tries to leave but her car does not start and Mia smashes the window, knocks her out and ties her up in a shed.

-Mia disbelieves Shazia's promise to keep the information secret, and uses the Recaller to learn that she told her husband Anan (Anthony Welsh) whom she was visiting.
-Mia kills Shazia, drives to her house and, masked, kills Anan as he bathes.
+Mia disbelieves Shazia's promise to keep the information secret, and uses the Recaller to learn that Shazia had told her husband Anan (Anthony Welsh) her whereabouts.
+Mia beats Shazia to death, drives to her house and, masked, kills Anan as he bathes.
 As Mia exits, having removed her mask, she sees the couple's baby son babbling in front of her and kills him so as not to leave a witness.
-However, the baby was born blind.
+However, the police later discover that the baby was born blind, therefore unable to witness Mia's crime.

 Police use the Recaller on the baby's pet guinea pig, which had observed the final murder.
-Officers then quietly arrive at the ending of Mia's son's school production of Bugsy Malone, where she is in the audience.
+Officers then quietly arrive at the ending of Mia's son's school production of Bugsy Malone, where she is in the audience, crying in silence.